 For the details of this project, you can visit the official course page.

-If you live in a large house or just have problems with Wi-Fi reception in one of your rooms, you can fix this by installing a wi-fi booster.
-If you have a Raspberry Pi 2, 3, or 4 lying around, no need to purchase a new Wi-Fi extender.
+If you live in a large house or just have Wi-Fi reception problems in one of your rooms, you can fix this by installing a wi-fi booster if you have a Raspberry Pi 2, 3, or 4 lyings around, no need to purchase a new Wi-Fi extender.
 You can simply convert your SBC into a dedicated or part-time Wi-Fi booster.